zdravkov/kendo-docs/api/javascript/ui/upload.md

 ### upload

 Fires when one or more files are about to be uploaded.
-Cancelling the event will prevent the upload.
+Canceling the event will prevent the upload.

-Note: The upload event fires only when the upload is in [async mode](/web/upload/modes#asynchronous-mode).
+> The upload event fires only when the upload is in [async mode](/web/upload/modes#asynchronous-mode).

+> It is possible to change the saveUrl at this point.

-#### Example
+#### Example - Disallow certain files
     <input type="file" name="files" id="photos" />
 	<script>
 	    $("#photos").kendoUpload({